mgis8/bitcoin-paper-trading-sim/README.md

 # bitcoin-paper-trading-sim
 Bitcoin paper trading simulator that simulates long and short positions based on bitcoin price data from coinbase.
-Implements short/long position signaling from MA50(moving average for 50 time units) crossing MA20.
+Implements short/long position signaling from MA50 crossing MA20.

 # More in depth explanation
 This program (or app, when packaged through PyInstaller) simulates paper trades using price data from Coinbase, accessible via the API at [https://api.coinbase.com/v2/prices/spot?currency=USD](https://api.coinbase.com/v2/prices/spot?currency=USD).
 The simulation supports both long and short positions, without accounting for simulated exchange or network fees.